Macedonian Ruins

 This is often prevalent in the marriage relationship, and perhaps it is here that God has chosen to extract these aspects of the fall in His drive to transform and free us from the control of sin.

 Is anger an option where a husband loves his wife with the self-sacrificing love of God (Ephesians 5:28) when she doesn't act on his demands?
 Is a wife's anger justified when the husband, who is her head by God's decree (Ephesians 5:23), doesn't do as she directs?
-Does, "He never listens to me!" mean he doesn't obey me?
-Can we expect God's blessings and joy to flow our way (Deuteronomy 28) when we respond in anger rather than loving service (Philippians 2:5ff)?
+Does "He never listens to me!" mean he doesn't obey me?
+Can we expect God's blessings and joy (Deuteronomy 28) when we respond in anger rather than loving service (Philippians 2:5ff)?

 Both the scriptures and health sciences speak to the dangers of sustained or repeated anger (i.e. bitterness).
 It gives evil the right to rob us of every good thing God has for us (Ephesians 4:26).